Metaform/mvd/identity-hub/identity-hub-tech-spec.md

 ## I. Overview

-The document serves as a technical specification for the __*Identity Hub*__.
+This document serves as a technical specification for the __*Identity Hub*__.
 An identity hub is a credential storage and message relay system run by a participant.
 The hub is intended to serve as a foundation for participant messaging protocols in a dataspace.
 In particular, the identity hub will be used to securely deliver verifiable credentials from a __dataspace issuer__ to a __dataspace participant__.
 The hub will also be used to provide verifiable presentations on behalf of a participant.

 The Identity Hub will support relevant parts of the [Decentralized Web Node specification (DWN)](#decentralized-web-node-specification).
 It should also be possible to support other APIs in the future, if required.